 14 Top-Rated Attractions & Things to Do in Berkeley, CA

 Berkeley is also known for its offbeat Bohemian spirit, a legacy of the hippie counterculture of the 1960s.
-The campus was the birthplace of the Free Speech Movement, and today the bustling Sproul Plaza continues to be an intense scene of student activity.
+The campus was the birthplace of the Free Speech Movement, and today the bustling Sproul Plaza continues to be an intense scene of student activity including political protests.

-Besides being an intellectual center, Berkeley is a hub for entertainment and gourmet dining.
-The farm-to-table California Cuisine movement began here in the '70s, when Alice Waters opened Chez Panisse, a cozy neighborhood restaurant that forever changed American dining.
+Besides being an intellectual center, Berkeley is a hub for entertainment and dining.
+California cuisine was born here in the '70s, when Alice Waters opened Chez Panisse, a cozy neighborhood restaurant that inspired the farm-to-table food movement.
 Tourists can enjoy a gourmet meal and then watch a world-class performance at one of Berkeley's award-winning theaters.